ibm-cloud-docs/assistant/skill-dialog-add.md

 ### Adding the skill to an assistant
 {: #skill-dialog-add-to-assistant}

-You can add one skill to an assistant.
+You can add one dialog skill to an assistant.
 You must open the assistant tile and add the skill to the assistant from the assistant configuration page; you cannot choose the assistant that will use the skill from within the skill configuration page.
 One dialog skill can be used by more than one assistant.

 1. From the Assistants tab, click to open the tile for the assistant to which you want to add the skill.